Return to Index

 - Any other small object that could cause choking

-- If the child is choking, use first aid to clear the child's airway.
+- It is always a good idea to take a first aid course before you start babysitting.
+If the child is choking, use first aid to clear the child's airway.
 If you do not know first aid, contact your local Red Cross office or a community agency.
-It is always a good idea to take a first aid course before you start babysitting.
+Contact your local American Heart Association office to learn cardiopulmonary resusitation (CPR).
+CPR is done during an emergency to manually pump blood through the heart and maintain oxygen delivery to the body's organs until medical help arrives.
 Also, call for emergency medical services.

 - Call the parents for instructions.